cofeedcognac/alx-higher_level_programming/0x00-python-hello_world/README.md

 Python - Hello, World

-In this project, I began practicing using the interpreter, printing text and variables, and indexing and slicing strings in Python.
-Function Prototypes 💾
+For this project , I startup the typical hello world theme using python

 Prototypes for functions written in this project:
 File 	Prototype